eth-easl/pecan-experiments/README.md

 ## Referencing our work

-Pecan will appear at USENIX ATC'24.
 If you decide to use Pecan in your work, please cite our paper:
 ```
 @inproceedings{pecan,
   author    = {Dan Graur and